-Owned and operated by Bel air, s.r.o, a private holdings in IT development company based in Slovakia.
+Owned and operated by Bel Air, s.r.o, private holdings in IT development company based in Slovakia.
 They can be contacted directly via firstname.lastname@example.org.
-Likely, the best way to get in touch with the copy trading team, is to fill out their contact form directly on the website.
+Likely, the best way to get in touch with the copy trading team is to fill out their contact form directly on the website.

 With technology giving traders access to thousands of different trading approaches and strategies, they feel that there is no reason why you should be limiting yourself to a single opportunity.

 No Conflicts of Interest

 Unlike other "social" trading networks, FX Junction is not a broker, asset manager, or introducing broker.
 You are free to link your own brokerage account giving you full control over your trading environment.

 Another aspect that sets this trading network apart from the others, is the fact that they advertise no conflicts of interest whatsoever.
 They are not associated with any Forex brokerage or asset manager.
 Traders can link their current brokerage account to this network, and they don’t have to sign up with a new brokerage to do so.
 This is very different from any copyFX which is owned by brokerage companies, which requires traders to register through them.
 This is certainly a different proposition to what we’ve seen thus far.